alex-mous/Dyson-Vacuum-Wand-Holder/README.md

 7. Insert the Dyson Vacuum Wand and enjoy!

 ## Conclusion
-In my opinion, this clamp is very effective.
-I have been using it for several months now, and I have yet to have it fail.
-Hopefully it works just as well for you if you decide to install it!
-Please contact me if you find any faults in the design.
+Over the course of several months on constand use, I have found that this clamp is sturdy and effective.
+It has yet to fail in any way!
+Hopefully it works just as well for you if you decide to replicate this project!
+Contact me if you find any faults in the design/instructions.